 For $360 per year, you can run the plugin on up to 5 sites, and as well as receiving the eCommerce add-ons, you’ll also receive design add-ons, marketing and CRM add-ons, and form add-ons.
 The top package costs $1,200 per year and includes additional features such as private coaching, social learning, advanced video features, and support available through a private Facebook support group.

 LifterLMS is an easy way to create and sell your own online courses.
 It’s also great for sharing information, building up your knowledge base, and selling products that you have created yourself.
-The interface is intuitive, so even if you don’t know a lot about web design or coding, it should be no problem using this plugin.
+The interface is intuitive, so even if you don’t know much about web design or coding, it should be no problem using this plugin.

 One of the main concerns we have with LifterLMS is cost.
 Although you might not necessarily need every one of the additional features included in the top package, there’s a good chance that you’ll be forced to either compromise on what you’d like to deliver or feel the pain of spending $1,200 just on the extras.
 Or choose a cheaper plugin such as LearnDash, which offers most of the features for a lot less.

-Not only that, but if you’re looking at using LifterLMS within an educational establishment such as a school or college, you may find that some of the customizations you’d expect to be able to use are missing, making it feel less a part of your existing online curriculum and more a third party, outside tool.
+Not only that but if you’re looking at using LifterLMS within an educational establishment such as a school or college, you may find that some of the customizations you’d expect to be able to use are missing, making it feel less a part of your existing online curriculum and more a third party, outside tool.

 Overall though, If you are looking for a solution to build your own website or blog, and you don’t especially need the expensive additional services (or you have the budget that makes this worthwhile), then LifterLMS might just be what you need.